 - In Zero vs Kira the Britannian soldiers who unknowingly capture Kira in a world-breaching experiment Gone Horribly Right.
 "Damn uppity Eleven, you think you're somebody because you can speak English and wear a suit."
 Light Yagami asks if he may at least know the names of his executioners.
 Later there's the instance where some Britannian thugs pick a fight with Suzaku.
 Suzaku, naturally, wipes the floor with them.

 - At the beginning of Fate Stay Night: Ultimate Master, Lancer attacks Ben Tennyson while looking for souls to feed on.
 He is suitably surprised when what he assumed to be a harmless teenager turns into a hulking armored being with heat vision.

-- In First Try Series Sakura, who is still an Academy student, tries to pick a fight with Naruto, who was almost Chunin, and learns the hard way that he did't drop out.
-Her mother, Barako tries to destroy Tetsuo's reputation and get an old secretary fired, not knowing they are Danzo's grandson and Danzo himself.
+- In First Try Series, Sakura, who is still an Academy student, tries to pick a fight with Naruto, who was almost Chunin, and learns the hard way that he didn't drop out.
+Her mother Barako tries to destroy Tetsuo's reputation and get an old secretary fired, not knowing they are Danzo's grandson and Danzo himself.